clojurists-together/clojuriststogether.org/resources/markdown/open-source.md

 * Who is applying?
 How are you related to the project?
 * What are you wanting to achieve with the funding?
 * Why is this project important to the Clojure community?
-* Do you receive any other funding to work on this project? **N.B.** Receiving other funding *does not* disqualify you from receiving Clojurists Together funding.
+* Do you receive any other funding to work on this project?
 Funding sources might be:
   * Explicit funding through things like Patreon or Gratipay
   * Implicit funding by an employer allowing or requesting for you to work on this open source project
   * A commercial business model alongside the open source project.

+**N.B.** Receiving other funding *does not* disqualify you from receiving Clojurists Together funding.
+However you cannot accept multiple streams of money for the same work, i.e. you cannot double bill the work you do in your day job on your OSS project as also going towards the work that you do in your Clojurists Together funding.

 ***